Slip-and-Fall Accident Lawyers in Dayton

 When you run errands or walk on a city sidewalk, the last thing on your mind is suffering a serious injury.
 However, a slip-and-fall accident can happen when you least expect it – and usually with no fault of your own.

-At The Attkisson Law Firm in Dayton, our attorneys understand the pain and anguish you experience after a slip-and-fall or trip-and-fall accident.
+At The Attkisson Law Firm, our attorneys understand the pain and anguish you experience after a slip-and-fall or trip-and-fall accident in Dayton, OH.
 When the hazardous or negligent conditions of someone else's property caused your injury, we can hold them accountable, either through careful settlement negotiations or litigation in a courtroom.

 Seeking proper compensation?
 Call our Dayton slip-and-fall accident attorneys at (937) 230-8330.